polygontwist/Laser_image_engrave_converter/README.md

-# Laser_image_engrave_converter
+# convert a image to gcode for Laser-engrave
-generate gcode from jpegpng,bmp with JavaScript
+generate gcode from jpeg,png,bmp with JavaScript